Yuma Kagiyama

 Yuma Kagiyama (鍵山 優真, Kagiyama Yūma) is a Japanese figure skater.
-He is the 2022 Olympic silver medalist, a two-time World silver medalist (2021, 2022), the 2020 Four Continents bronze medalist, and a three-time Japanese national bronze medalist (2019–20, 2020–21, 2021–22).
-On the junior level, he is the 2020 Youth Olympic champion, the 2020 World Junior silver medalist, and the 2019–20 Japan Junior national champion.
-Kagiyama is also a bronze medalist in the team event at the 2022 Winter Olympics.
-He is well known for his skating skills and consistency.
+He is the 2022 Olympic silver medalist, a three-time World silver medalist (2021, 2022, 2024), the 2024 Four Continents Champion, the 2024–25 ISU Grand Prix Final silver medalist, the 2023–24 ISU Grand Prix Final bronze medalist, the 2020 Four Continents bronze medalist, an eight-time Grand Prix medalist (seven gold, one bronze), a three-time ISU Challenger Series medalist (two gold, one silver), the 2022 Olympic silver medalist in the team event and the 2024–25 Japanese National Champion.
+At the junior level, Kagiyama is the 2020 Youth Olympic champion, the 2020 World Junior silver medalist, and the 2019–20 Japan Junior national champion.

+Kagiyama is the former world junior record holder for the free skate and combined total score under the ISU Judging System.
+He is known for his speed, skating skills, and consistency.

-Personal life
+Personal life and education

+Yuma Kagiyama was born in Karuizawa, Nagano, Japan, and is the son of two-time Olympian Masakazu Kagiyama.
+He went to Karuizawa Chubu Elementary School before moving to Kanagawa Prefecture where he attended Rokkakubashi Junior High School in Yokohama.
+Kagiyama graduated from SEISA Kokusai High School in Yokohama in 2022 and enrolled at Chukyo University in Nagoya later that year.
+He is majoring in sports science.

-Yuma Kagiyama was born in Yokohama, Kanagawa, Japan.
-He is the son of two-time Olympian Masakazu Kagiyama.
-He skates for Chukyo University in Nagoya and Orientalbio.
-His hobbies include sleeping, gaming, listening to music, photography, and exercising.
-Kagiyama looks up to Yuzuru Hanyu, Shoma Uno and Nathan Chen.
+Kagiyama's hobbies include gaming, listening to music, photography, and watching anime.
+He looks up to Yuzuru Hanyu, Shoma Uno and Nathan Chen.

-Career

-Kagiyama began to skate at the age of 5.
-He is currently coached by his father, Masakazu Kagiyama.
+Competitive career

+Early career

+Kagiyama began skating at the age of 5 at the Kazakoshi Park Ice Arena in Karuizawa where his father was working as a coach.
+He has been coached by his father since the beginning and describes his father, who treated him the same as his other students, as strict but says that is what allowed him to develop into the skater he is today.
+Kagiyama slowly started to make a name for himself and won the gold in the Novice A Class at the 2014 Kanto Regional Figure Skating Championships at the age of 11.

+Junior career

 2018–2019 season: International junior debut

-Kagiyama's coach, father Masakazu, suffered an intracerebral hemorrhage, was hospitalized for most of the season, and could not work on coaching the technical aspects.
+Kagiyama's father and coach Masakazu suffered an intracerebral hemorrhage, was hospitalized for most of the season, and could not work on coaching the technical aspects.
 He instead spent time working with choreographer Misao Sato to improve his expression during this period.

 Kagiyama opened his season at the 2018 Asian Open Trophy, where he won the junior title ahead of his teammate Tatsuya Tsuboi.
 He placed fourth at his first Junior Grand Prix event, 2018 JGP Canada.
 Kagiyama won his first JGP medal, a silver, at 2018 JGP Armenia.
 He placed fifth at the 2018–19 Japan Junior Championships, and as a result, was invited to the senior championships.
 Kagiyama placed sixth at the senior level and was chosen as the first alternate for the 2019 World Junior Championships team.
-He competed as a senior at the 2019 International Challenge Cup and won the silver medal behind teammate Sōta Yamamoto.
+He competed as a senior at the 2019 Challenge Cup and won the silver medal behind teammate Sōta Yamamoto.